 When the pupils return to school they will use all the information they had learnt at the event along with the responses from the players to write and design their article.

-We would like to thank both the schools for attending the event and the club for working in partnership to host the event at Rodney Parade and providing the prizes for the pupils.
+We would like to the school for attending the event and the club for working in partnership to host the event and providing the prizes for the pupils.